The vanilla pod as we know it does not arrive in this form in nature.

 Unfortunately this practice has been lost almost everywhere in Madagascar and is almost absent in all the new producing countries, except among some isolated craftsmen of our knowledge ...

-The transformation of a perfectly odorless fruit into a spice soft and pleasantly scented requires careful and methodical preparation, the principles of which in four stages have been developed in Mexico for a long time.
-After picking at a specific time; neither too early nor too late, it is subjected to a thermal shock which seals the maturation of the pod, followed by a series of processing, drying and sorting operations which last almost ten months before reaching the gourmet vanilla pod end product.
+The transformation of a perfectly odorless fruit into a spice mellow and pleasantly scented requires careful and methodical preparation, the four-step principles of which have long been developed in Mexico.
+After picking at a specific time; neither too early nor too late, it is subjected to a thermal shock which seals the ripening of the pod, followed by a series of processing, drying and sorting operations which last nearly ten months before reaching the finished product of the gourmet type vanilla bean.

-The shock of scalding is practiced according to several methods, either in the oven, in the cold, in infrared rays or in alcohol, but the means, today, the most commonly used is a bath of hot water, as on this illustration.
+The shock of scalding is practiced by several methods, either in the oven, cold, infrared rays or alcohol, but the means, today, the most commonly used is a hot water bath, as on this illustration.

 1) Scalding in wicker baskets filled with ripe vanilla pods (up to 30 kg